sveawebpay/php-checkout/README.md

 #### 3.2 Create the Order
 Create a CheckoutClient object with the [*Connector*](#3-create-a-connector) as parameter.
-The checkoutClient object is an entry point for creating, getting and updating the order.
+The checkoutClient object is an entry point to use library.

 ```php
 // include the library